ecancer/ecancer.github.io/README.md

-# ecancer documentation
+# ecancer API documentation

-Documentation for ecancer services.
+Documentation for the ecancer API.

 This documentation is served at: ecancer.github.io